Thommy90/CATERING/README.md

 1. User registration and authentication

-   New user registration:
+   New user registration: Username, email, password, delivery address, phone number

-     Username,

-     email,

-     password,

-     delivery address,

-     phone number,

-   User authentication:

-     Using tokens for secure user authentication. (Хотелось бы разобрать работу с токенами)
+   User authentication: Using tokens for secure user authentication. (Хотелось бы разобрать работу с токенами)

-   User roles:
+   User roles: Administrator, Client

-     Administrator,

-     Client

-3. Admin panel for content
+2. Admin panel for content

-   Managing dishes:
+   Managing dishes: Name, Description, Price, Image

-     Name,

-     Description,

-     Price,

-     Image

-5. Client interface
+3. Client interface

-   Food category selection:

-     The client can choose a dish category (e.g., burgers, salads, grill).
+   Food category selection: The client can choose a dish category (e.g., burgers, salads, grill).

-   Restaurant selection:

-     The client can choose restaurant.
+   Restaurant selection: The client can choose restaurant.

-   View all dishes:

-     Ability to view all available dishes from various restaurants.
+   View all dishes: Ability to view all available dishes from various restaurants.

-7. Cart and orders
+4. Cart and orders

-   Cart functionality:

-     Adding dishes to the cart.

-     Reviewing ordered dishes.
+   Cart functionality: Adding dishes to the cart, Reviewing ordered dishes.

-   Order settings:

-     Selecting delivery time and date.

-     Selecting delivery adress (work with map)

-     Payment methods (online payment, cash on delivery).
+   Order settings: Selecting delivery time and date, Selecting delivery adress (work with map), Payment methods (online payment, cash on delivery), Order confirmation.

-     Order confirmation.

-9. Order status and tracking order status:
+5. Order status and tracking order status:

    Tracking the order status (e.g., "Processing", "On the way", "Delivered").

    Tracking the courier on the map.

-12. Reviews
+6. Reviews

-   Delivery reviews:

-   The client can leave a review about the delivery service (speed, and quality).
+    Delivery reviews: The client can leave a review about the delivery service (speed, and quality).

-   Restaurant and dish reviews:

-   Rating restaurants and dishes (stars and comments).
+    Restaurant and dish reviews: Rating restaurants and dishes (stars and comments).